-Lovely vintage Turkoman heart shaped pendant with carnelian, 2x3 inches
+Lovely vintage Turkoman heart-shaped pendant with carnelian, 2x3 inches

 Elaborate etched and fire-gilded designs

 Turkoman jewelry is characterized by its large scale, the use of fire-gilding on silver, granulation, and sinuous lines full of meaning to those who have studied the culture.
-Traditionally only carnelian stones were used, but now some lapis lazuli, black onyx and even turquoise is incorporated, mostly for export.

-The nomadic Turkoman people have traditionally migrated throughout Central Asia, Iran and Afghanistan since the 11th century, finding new grazing for their herds of goats, sheep, horses and camels.
-They are known for their carpet making skills, and fabulous jewelry for humans and animals.
-Today many have settled and become farmers in Turkmenistan, but other groups try to maintain their nomadic lifestyle.
+The nomadic Turkoman people have traditionally migrated throughout Central Asia, Iran, and Afghanistan since the 11th century, finding new grazing for their herds of goats, sheep, horses and camels.
+They are known for their carpet making skills, and fabulous jewelry for humans as well as animals.

 Choosing a selection results in a full page refresh.